Ground Breaks on 240 KSF Wood Frame Office Project in Denver

 - Feb 27, 2020

 Hines, McCaffery and Ivanhoé Cambridge recently broke ground on T3 RiNo, a speculative creative office project centered on timber, transit and technology in Denver’s River North Arts District, commonly known as RiNo.
-Designed to promote sustainability as well as work/life balance, the 240,000-square-foot building will sprout up at 3500 Blake St., just one mile from downtown Denver and adjacent to a commuter rail station.
+Designed to promote sustainability as well as work/life balance, the 240,000-square-foot building will sprout up at 3500 Blake St., just one mile from downtown Denver offices and adjacent to a commuter rail station.

 “Companies want to be where potential employees live and play—and right now, that’s RiNo,” Alexandra Durkee, development associate with Hines, told Commercial Property Executive.